mikxingu/mikxingu/README.md

 I'm Michel, a self-taught developer from Brazil with strong communication skills.
 I have skills for Java, Python and C# development.
 I'm the founder of [TechStrike Game Studio](https://github.com/TechStrikeBrasil) — an indie Brazilian game studio.
 My current goal is to publish high-quality Brazilian games.

-I'm available for hire, so uf you're working on exciting projects feel free to connect — I'd love to chat!
+I'm available for hire, so if you're working on exciting projects, feel free to connect.
 I'm available to work as a contractor.

 ## 🚀 Current Projects